 Carnivores might also want to check out this recipe for a meaty, main course.
 Check out this recipe for delicious grilled pork loin!

 Asparagus is great for cleaning out waste from your body.
 Is your garbage disposal doing the same for your kitchen waste?
-Check out my review of the best garbage disposal under $100!
+Check out my review of the best garbage disposal for the money!